oVirt/ovirt-site/source/release/4.1.1/index.html.md

  - [BZ 1388430](https://bugzilla.redhat.com/1388430) <b>[RFE]  Provide a tool to execute vacuum full on engine database</b><br>- There is a documentation bug for this one - see Bug 1416049<br><br>Feature: <br>Adding a tool and a setup-plugin to run vacuum on the engine db. <br><br>Reason: <br>Adding a maintenance tool, to optimize tables stats and clean up garbage and compact the internals of tables.
 The result is less disk space usage, more efficient future maintenance work, updated table stats for better query planning.<br><br>Result: <br>A cli tools, secure and easy to work with that runs all sorts of vacuum actions on the engine db or specific tables.<br>A setup-plugin dialog that offers to perform vacuum on the engine while in this maintenance period, optionally automated by the answer file.
  - [BZ 1369175](https://bugzilla.redhat.com/1369175) <b>VM Console options: hide "Enable USB Auto-Share" entry when USB is disabled.</b><br>"Enable USB Auto-Share" option in "Console options" dialog is now enabled only if "USB Support" is checked for the VM.
  - [BZ 1406398](https://bugzilla.redhat.com/1406398) <b>[RFE] Add NFS V4.2 support for ovirt-engine</b><br>oVirt now supports NFS version 4.2 connections (where supported by storage)
- - [BZ 1412547](https://bugzilla.redhat.com/1412547) <b>Allow negotiation of highest available TLS version for engine <-> VDSM communication</b><br>Feature: <br><br>Currently when engine tries to connect to VDSM, it tries to negotiate highest available version of TLS, but due to issues in the past we have a limitation to try TLSv1.0 as highest version and not try any higher version.<br><br>This fix removes the limit, so we can negotiate also TLSv1.1 and TLSv1.2 when they will be available on VDSM side.
-Removing this limit will allow us to drop TLSv1.0 in future VDSM versions and provide only newer TLS versions<br><br><br>Reason: <br><br>Result:
+ - [BZ 1412547](https://bugzilla.redhat.com/1412547) <b>Allow negotiation of highest available TLS version for engine <-> VDSM communication</b><br>Previously, when the Manager attempted to connect to VDSM it tried to negotiate the highest available version of TLS but due to previous issues a there was a limitation to try TLSv1.0 as the highest version and to not try any higher version.
+Now, the limit has been removed so that TLSv1.1 and TLSv1.2 can be negotiated if they are available on the VDSM side.
+Removing this limit will allow TLSv1.0 to be dropped from future versions of VDSM.

 #### VDSM

- - [BZ 1403839](https://bugzilla.redhat.com/1403839) <b>[RFE] Add ability to remove a single LUN from a data domain</b><br>Feature: <br>Adding ability to remove LUNs from a block data domain.<br><br>Reason: <br>The user may want to remove a device from a block data domain.<br><br>Result: <br>LUNs can be removed from block data domain as while as there's enough free space on the other domain devices to contain the data stored on those devices.
+ - [BZ 1403839](https://bugzilla.redhat.com/1403839) <b>[RFE] Add ability to remove a single LUN from a data domain</b><br>With this update, the ability to remove LUNs from a block data domain has been added.
+This means that LUNs can be removed from a block data domain provided that there is enough free space on the other domain devices to contain the data stored on the LUNs being removed.

 #### oVirt Hosted Engine HA

  - [BZ 1101554](https://bugzilla.redhat.com/1101554) <b>[RFE] HE-ha: use vdsm api instead of vdsClient</b><br>With this update, the code interfacing with VDSM now uses the VDSM API directly instead of using vdsClient and xmlrpc.

-#### oVirt Host Deploy
+#### oVirt Cockpit Plugin

- - [BZ 1408942](https://bugzilla.redhat.com/1408942) <b>Host deploy should require cockpit-ovirt.</b><br>oVirt Host Deploy now install and maintain updated cockpit-ovirt package on hypervisor hosts.
+ - [BZ 1358716](https://bugzilla.redhat.com/1358716) <b>Disable Hosted Engine Setup page after register RHVH to engine</b><br>Feature: The hosted engine setup wizard now warns users if the host is already registered to RHV-M.<br><br>Reason: Previously, a host which was registered to RHV-M but not running hosted engine would present the option to set up hosted engine, which ran the risk of unregistering the host.<br><br>Result: Hosts which are registered to RHV-M now present a "Redeploy" button in the Hosted Engine wizard in cockpit, which must be selected in order to continue.
+ - [BZ 1423542](https://bugzilla.redhat.com/1423542) <b>Include gdeploy preflight check</b><br>Feature: <br><br>  Gdeploy has a script to validate basic network setup and storage configuration before deploying gluster.
+This script should be included in the generated gdeploy config for HC deployment.<br><br>Reason:<br><br>It is recommended to run these checks before deploying Gluster in HC environment.<br><br>Result:<br><br>User will get a cleaner HC environment deployed.

 ### No Doc Update

-#### oVirt Cockpit Plugin

- - [BZ 1427450](https://bugzilla.redhat.com/1427450) <b>drop the UI plugin check for cockpit on hosts</b><br>

 #### oVirt Engine